Dublin, Ireland

 Traffic.

-Look all ways and never expect drivers to stop.
+Look all ways and don't expect drivers to stop.
 There is nothing fair about the roads in the Fair City.

 Musts.

-The Chester Beatty (a two-story museum full of prints, dress, and manuscripts from around the world).
-The Poolbeg lighthouse for a great Dublin Bay view (walk from Sandymount Strand along the pier wall to the Poolbeg lighthouse in Dublin Bay.)
-Newgrange (day trip to the Boyne and sight of a neolithic passage tomb.
-The inside chamber is aligned to the winter solstice and pre-dates the pyramids by 1,000 years).
+The Chester Beatty (a two-story museum of prints, dress, and manuscripts from around the world).
+The Poolbeg lighthouse for a great Dublin Bay view (walk from Sandymount Strand along the pier wall to the red lighthouse in Dublin Bay.)
+Newgrange on the Boyne is a neolithic passage tomb (the inside chamber is aligned to the winter solstice and pre-dates the pyramids by 1,000 years).

 Easy day trips and excursions.

 Howth.
 Take the DART (Dublin Area Rapid Transit) north and get out at the last stop.
-Fish and chips on the pier is an all-time favourite, though for a longer outing try a walk around the entire peninsula.
-Sweeping views of the Irish Sea and Dublin Bay are not to be missed.
+Fish and chips on the pier is an all-time favourite, though try a walk around the entire peninsula for a longer outing.
+Sweeping views of the "snotgreen" and "scrotumtightening" Irish Sea and Dublin Bay are not to be missed.
 The Summit Inn is a good point to aim for.

 Sandycove.
 The James Joyce Tower in Sandycove (where "stately and plump Buck Mulligan came from the stairhead" to begin Ulysses.)
 Take the DART south to Dun Laoghaire (Done Leary) and walk to Sandycove.